Gleb Kalinin

 how I teach

-I’ve spent years as an ACT therapist, mindfulness instructor, and coach.
+I’m trained in acceptance and commitment therapy, and I’ve spent years as a coach and mindfulness mentor.
 The pattern is always the same: people don’t resist change because they lack skill.
-They resist because shifting a paradigm means sitting with discomfort — and our instinct is to avoid discomfort, not move through it.
+They resist because real change means sitting with discomfort — and our instinct is to dodge it, not walk through it.

-In the labs, I watch it happen every cohort.
+I watch it happen every cohort.
 Week one: “I can’t code.”
-Week four: participants ship working products.
-This isn’t informative learning — acquiring new skills on top of old assumptions.
-It’s transformative learning.
-The underlying mindset changes.
+Week four: they’re shipping working products.
+This isn’t stacking new skills on old assumptions.
+The assumptions themselves shift.

 Fear & barrier “What scared me seemed like an obstacle”